-Overall, my research focuses on how language varies and changes over time in first and second language Spanish.
-I focus on the linguistic, social and cognitive factors that affect this variation, as well as how their effect changes over time or with learner experience with Spanish.
-Below are some examples of my ongoing research projects.
+Overall, my research focuses on how language varies and changes over time in first, additional, and heritage varieties of Spanish.
+I focus on the linguistic, social, and cognitive factors that affect this variation, as well as how their effect changes over time or with learner experience with Spanish.
+Please see below for my publications and works in progress.

 Publications